Title: | Cross-Validation for Multi-Population Mortality Models |

 multipopulation_cv

-, multipopulation_loocv
+, plot.fitLCmulti

 ,

-#The example takes more than 5 seconds because it includes #several fitting and forecasting process and hence all #the process is included in donttest #First, we present the data that we are going to use SpainRegions ages <- c(0, 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90) library(gnm) library(forecast) #ADDITIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the additive multi-population mortality model additive_Spainmales <- fitLCmulti(model = "additive", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) additive_Spainmales #If the user does not provide the model inside the function fitLCmult() #the multi-population mortality model applied will be additive one. #Once, we have fit the data, it is possible to see the ax, bx, kt, and Ii #provided parameters for the fitting. plot(additive_Spainmales) #MULTIPLICATIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the multiplicative multi-population mortality model multiplicative_Spainmales <- fitLCmulti(model = "multiplicative", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) multiplicative_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(multiplicative_Spainmales) #LEE-CARTER FOR SINGLE-POPULATION #As we mentioned in the details of the function, if we only provide the data #from one-population the function fitLCmulti() #will fit the Lee-Carter model for single populations.
-LC_Spainmales <- fitLCmulti(qxt = SpainNat$qx_male, periods = c(1991:2020), ages = ages, nPop = 1) LC_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, and kt #parameters provided for the single version of the LC. plot(LC_Spainmales)
+#The example takes more than 5 seconds because it includes #several fitting and forecasting process and hence all #the process is included in donttest #First, we present the data that we are going to use SpainRegions ages <- c(0, 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90) #Charge some libraries needed for executing the function library(gnm) library(forecast) #There are some model that we can fit using this function: #1.
+ADDITIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the additive multi-population mortality model additive_Spainmales <- fitLCmulti(model = "additive", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) additive_Spainmales #If the user does not provide the model inside the function fitLCmult() #the multi-population mortality model applied will be additive one. #Once, we have fit the data, it is possible to see the ax, bx, kt, and Ii #provided parameters for the fitting. plot(additive_Spainmales) #2.
+MULTIPLICATIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the multiplicative multi-population mortality model multiplicative_Spainmales <- fitLCmulti(model = "multiplicative", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) multiplicative_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(multiplicative_Spainmales) #3.
+COMMON-FACTOR MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the common-factor multi-population mortality model cfm_Spainmales <- fitLCmulti(model = "CFM", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) cfm_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(cfm_Spainmales) #4.
+JOINT-K MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the augmented-common-factor multi-population mortality model jointk_Spainmales <- fitLCmulti(model = "joint-K", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) jointk_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(jointk_Spainmales) #5.
+AUGMENTED-COMMON-FACTOR MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the augmented-common-factor multi-population mortality model acfm_Spainmales <- fitLCmulti(model = "ACFM", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) acfm_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(acfm_Spainmales) #6.
+LEE-CARTER FOR SINGLE-POPULATION #As we mentioned in the details of the function, if we only provide the data #from one-population the function fitLCmulti() #will fit the Lee-Carter model for single populations.
+LC_Spainmales <- fitLCmulti(qxt = SpainNat$qx_male, periods = c(1991:2020), ages = ages, model = "additive", nPop = 1) LC_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, and kt #parameters provided for the single version of the LC. plot(LC_Spainmales)

-#The example takes more than 5 seconds because it includes #several fitting and forecasting process and hence all #the process is included in donttest #First, we present the data that we are going to use SpainRegions ages <- c(0, 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90) library(gnm) library(forecast) #ADDITIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the additive multi-population mortality model additive_Spainmales <- fitLCmulti(model = "additive", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) additive_Spainmales #If the user does not provide the model inside the function fitLCmult() #the multi-population mortality model applied will be additive one. #Once, we have fit the data, it is possible to see the ax, bx, kt, and Ii #provided parameters for the fitting. plot(additive_Spainmales) #MULTIPLICATIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the multiplicative multi-population mortality model multiplicative_Spainmales <- fitLCmulti(model = "multiplicative", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) multiplicative_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(multiplicative_Spainmales) #LEE-CARTER FOR SINGLE-POPULATION #As we mentioned in the details of the function, if we only provide the data #from one-population the function fitLCmulti() #will fit the Lee-Carter model for single populations.
-LC_Spainmales <- fitLCmulti(qxt = SpainNat$qx_male, periods = c(1991:2020), ages = ages, nPop = 1) LC_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, and kt #parameters provided for the single version of the LC. plot(LC_Spainmales)
+#The example takes more than 5 seconds because it includes #several fitting and forecasting process and hence all #the process is included in donttest #First, we present the data that we are going to use SpainRegions ages <- c(0, 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90) #Charge some libraries needed for executing the function library(gnm) library(forecast) #There are some model that we can fit using this function: #1.
+ADDITIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the additive multi-population mortality model additive_Spainmales <- fitLCmulti(model = "additive", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) additive_Spainmales #If the user does not provide the model inside the function fitLCmult() #the multi-population mortality model applied will be additive one. #Once, we have fit the data, it is possible to see the ax, bx, kt, and Ii #provided parameters for the fitting. plot(additive_Spainmales) #2.
+MULTIPLICATIVE MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the multiplicative multi-population mortality model multiplicative_Spainmales <- fitLCmulti(model = "multiplicative", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) multiplicative_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(multiplicative_Spainmales) #3.
+COMMON-FACTOR MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the common-factor multi-population mortality model cfm_Spainmales <- fitLCmulti(model = "CFM", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) cfm_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(cfm_Spainmales) #4.
+JOINT-K MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the augmented-common-factor multi-population mortality model jointk_Spainmales <- fitLCmulti(model = "joint-K", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) jointk_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(jointk_Spainmales) #5.
+AUGMENTED-COMMON-FACTOR MULTI-POPULATION MORTALITY MODEL #In the case, the user wants to fit the augmented-common-factor multi-population mortality model acfm_Spainmales <- fitLCmulti(model = "ACFM", qxt = SpainRegions$qx_male, periods = c(1991:2020), ages = c(ages), nPop = 18, lxt = SpainRegions$lx_male) acfm_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, kt, and It #provided parameters for the fitting. plot(acfm_Spainmales) #6.
+LEE-CARTER FOR SINGLE-POPULATION #As we mentioned in the details of the function, if we only provide the data #from one-population the function fitLCmulti() #will fit the Lee-Carter model for single populations.
+LC_Spainmales <- fitLCmulti(qxt = SpainNat$qx_male, periods = c(1991:2020), ages = ages, model = "additive", nPop = 1) LC_Spainmales #Once, we have fit the data, it is possible to see the ax, bx, and kt #parameters provided for the single version of the LC. plot(LC_Spainmales)

-R function for forecasting additive and multiplicative multi-population mortality model developed by: Debon et al (2011) and Russolillo et al. (2011), respectively.
-This model follows the structure of the well-known Lee-Carter model (Lee and Carter, 1992) but including an additive or multiplicative parameter to capture the behavior of each population considered.
+R function for forecasting additive, multiplicative, common-factor (CFM), augmented-common-factor (ACFM), or joint-k multi-population mortality model developed by: Debon et al. (2011), Russolillo et al. (2011), Carter and Lee (1992), LI and Lee (2005), and Carter and Lee (2011), respectively.
+These models follow the structure of the well-known Lee-Carter model (Lee and Carter, 1992) but include different parameter(s) to capture the behavior of each population considered in different ways.
 This parameter seeks to capture the individual behavior of every population considered.
+In case, you want to understand in depth each model, please see Villegas et al. (2017).
 It should be mentioned that this function is developed for fitting several populations.
 However, in case you only consider one population, the function will fit the single population version of the Lee-Carter model, the classical one.

-## S3 method for class 'fitLCmulti' forecast( object, nahead, ktmethod = c("Arimapdq", "arima010"), kt_include.cte = TRUE, ... )
+## S3 method for class 'fitLCmulti' forecast(object, nahead, ktmethod = c("Arimapdq", "arima010"), ...)

-## S3 method for class 'fitLCmulti' forecast( object, nahead, ktmethod = c("Arimapdq", "arima010"), kt_include.cte = TRUE, ... )
+## S3 method for class 'fitLCmulti' forecast(object, nahead, ktmethod = c("Arimapdq", "arima010"), ...)

 object |